We hope you like our faster and more stable platform. Please tell us if you experience any problems.

 Balamuthia mandrillaris (B. mandrillaris) is a free-living amoeba well known in endemic areas for causing potentially fatal neurological infection.
 It often presents primarily in the skin as an indurated plaque on the central face or — less commonly — on other parts of the body (figure 1).

-In B. mandrillaris, there is a dense dermal infiltrate with loose granulomas accompanying an infiltrate rich in plasma cells and lymphocytes (figures 2,3).
+A skin biopsy of a plaque due to B. mandrillaris, shows a dense dermal infiltrate with loose granulomas accompanying an infiltrate rich in plasma cells and lymphocytes (figures 2,3).
 Characteristically, there are multinucleated giant cells free in the dermis, outside of the loose granulomas (figure 3).

 The causative organisms can be extremely difficult to find.
 The clinical presentation and unusual infiltrate (figures 2,3) should prompt a search for B. mandrillaris with serial sectioning of the tissue block.